-Pregnancy brings increased dehydration so it’s best to replace soaps with moisturizing gels or bath oils.
+Pregnancy brings increased dehydration so it’s best to replace soaps with moisturising gels or bath oils.
 In case of using any chemical creams for treating skin conditions, it’s best to discuss with your doctor and look for natural alternatives.

 6. A Lot of Rest

 With so much happening inside your body, it needs a lot of rest than usual.
-A rested body and a relaxed mind are essential in keeping stress levels low and continued development of the baby.
+A rested body and a relaxed mind are essential in keeping stress levels low and the continued development of the baby.

-The beauty of pregnancy has just begun and it definitely comes with its own set of challenges.
+The beauty of pregnancy has just begun, and it definitely comes with its own set of challenges.
 The initial months, primarily, are demanding as well as exciting for both the parents.
 By keeping the right tips in mind and taking precautions during the second month of pregnancy, the journey of the baby’s growth will begin on the right note and continue forward with no issues.